Brewing your best "cuppa"

 Matcha is not brewed in the normal way.

-Instead it is vigorously whisked into suspension with the hot water.
+Instead, it is vigorously whisked into suspension with hot water.
 This is done traditionally with a bamboo whisk called a chasen in a bowl called a chawan.
-Battery powered whisks are also used.
+Battery-powered whisks are also used.
 Typically, matcha powdered is measured with a special bamboo scoop called a chashaku; one gram per scoop.

 Measure two scoops into 70-80ml of water at 80°C - 85°C and whisk briskly.